Top 50+ Scrum Master Interview Questions and Answers for 2025

 It is advantageous to involve the scrum team in the discovery phase stage of the product development lifecycle.
 Agile teams collaborate with stakeholders early in the development cycle to ensure that both parties are on the same page.

-• By identifying technical implementation issues early in the process, development teams can assist in modifying specifications with the client.
+• By identifying technical implementation issues early in the process, development teams can help modify specifications with the client.

 • Working with the product owner, the team starts to share a common understanding of what needs to be ready.
 They can aid the product owner in identifying requirements that may have gone undetected.